 I love a hypothesis.
-Even silly ones.
+Especially silly ones.
 It’s not about the outcome, it’s all about the journey.
 Just like Strictly Come Dancing.
 A while back I was trying to explain how my mind works, “basically,” I joked, “I’m Wednesday Addams”.

 I am not Wednesday Addams.
 I’m a middle aged professional from a pleasantly leafy area of rural England.
 But writers rarely pluck a character out of nowhere.
 Even Pinky and the Brain were based on real people.
 Somewhere there might have been a real Wednesday…